r3card0/Python-Notes/README.md

 - Python version ```Python 3.10.0 ```

 ## Scope
-- The content is in Spanish
+- The content is in Spanish language

 ## Installation
 Use the package manager *pip* to install *jupyter notebooks*